Hands on: New iPad Pro 12.9 (2018) review

-Apple’s ‘other’ iPad is arguably its most impressive, with the larger screen and reduced bezel something that really stands out the second you clutch it to you.
+Apple’s ‘other’ iPad is arguably its most impressive, with the larger screen and reduced bezel something that really stands out the second you pick it up.

-The fact this thing is mostly screen means you’re carrying an incredibly powerful and versatile tablet around with you at all times, and yet it doesn’t pack the heft of the previous two iterations of the ‘massive iPad Pro’, where the 12.9-inch models were large beasts with meaty bezels.
+The fact this thing is mostly screen means you’re carrying an incredibly powerful and versatile tablet around with you at all times, and yet it doesn’t pack the heft of the previous two iterations of the ‘massive iPad Pro’ – those 12.9-inch models were large beasts with meaty bezels.

-The specs on the new iPad Pro 12.9, beyond the larger display and battery, are pretty much identical to the new iPad Pro 11, so if you want to read in depth about what’s going on with the new range, we suggest you check out our hands on: new iPad Pro 11 review.
+The specs on the new iPad Pro 12.9, beyond the larger display and battery, are pretty much identical to those of the new iPad Pro 11, so if you want to read in depth about what’s going on with the new range, we suggest you check out our hands-on New iPad Pro 11 review.

-We’ll whizz through the main talking points here still, as well as giving you a rundown on how the larger size feels to use.
+We’ll whizz through the main talking points here too though, as well as giving you a rundown on how the larger size feels to use.

 New iPad Pro 11 price and release date

-These prices are for the Wi-Fi only version, so if you want a mobile connection to your iPad you’ll be spending even more.
+And those prices are for the Wi-Fi-only version, so if you want a mobile connection to your iPad you’ll be spending $150 / £150 / $220 on top of the prices above.

 Apple has set the new iPad Pro 12.9 release date for November, meaning you won’t have to wait long to get your hands on the new device.

-Pre-orders are live already, so if you’ve decided you want to dump a butt-load of cash on a new tablet, you can do so and then cower from your bank balance for a while.
+Pre-orders are live already, so if you’ve decided that you want to dump a truck-load of cash on a new tablet, you can do so – and then avoid looking at your bank balance for a while.

 Design

-The reason we say that is that, to our eye, one of the most impressive parts of this new, ginormous tablet is that it, well, doesn't actually feel that big.
+The reason we add that caveat is because, to our eye, one of the most impressive things about this new, ginormous tablet is that it doesn't actually feel that big.

-Having used the previous iPad Pro 12.9 models, this one feels like the futuristic cousin, shorn as it is with those chunky bezels.
+Having used the previous iPad Pro 12.9 models, this one feels like their futuristic cousin, shorn as it is of those chunky bezels.

-The outer rim is now much slimmer and cleaner than before, and you can just make out the sensors locked away on the left hand side, gleaming away and trying to pick up your face.
+The outer rim is now much slimmer and cleaner than before, and you can just make out the sensors locked away on the left-hand side, glinting and trying to pick up your face.

-Compare it to the iPad Pro 12.9 of 2015 and you’ll feel like you’re holding something truly next-generation.
+Compare this to the iPad Pro 12.9 of 2015 and you’ll feel like you’re holding something truly next-generation.

 New gestures

-iOS 12 brought the same gesture-based interface from the iPhone to the iPad anyway, and we’ve found it’s far more intuitive for a larger device.
+iOS 12 brought the same gesture-based interface from the iPhone to the iPad, and we’ve found it’s far more intuitive for a larger device.

-The size also means that the loss of the headphone jack is less of a hassle than you might expect - yes, we're irritated by the need to have a set of Bluetooth headphones or an adaptor to use wired options, but now the tablet is slimmer the loss of the jack was inevitable.
+The size also means the loss of the headphone jack is less of a hassle than you might expect – yes, we're irritated by the need to have a set of Bluetooth headphones, or an adaptor to use wired options, but with the tablet becoming slimmer the loss of the jack was inevitable.

-The screen quality of the new iPad Pro 12.9 is what sells this device - it's just so expansive, and impressive for something that's more portable than you might imagine.
-Fused with the quality of the new A12X Bionic chipset inside, there's very little that this thing can't handle.
+The screen quality of the new iPad Pro 12.9 is what sells this device – it's just so expansive, and impressive for something that's more portable than you might imagine.
+Combine that with the power of the new A12X Bionic chipset inside, and there's very little this thing can't handle.

-Apple has been making a big deal about the augmented reality capabilities of its devices of later, telling anyone that will listen that AR is going to become a 'thing' in the near future.
+Apple has been making a big deal about the augmented reality capabilities of its devices of late, telling anyone who'll listen that AR is going to become a 'thing' in the near future.

 On the one hand, the massive iPad Pro 12.9 screen is just what's needed to scope out space aliens hidden in your living room (or similar) but it's also a bit large to hold when you're wheeling around.